PLUSTER

 “She’s you,” he said, “but a girl.”

-It wasn’t really news.
-I had heard rumbles before.
+It wasn’t news.
+There were murmurs.
 All through 6th grade.

-She was from the Carter Elementary, I went to Hanson.
+She was from Carter Elementary, I went to Hansen.

-“Just as quiet,” they would say.
-Inciting competition, I guess, for teachers pet.
+“Just-as-quiet,” they would say, like it was unbelievable.
+Inciting competition, I guess, for teachers pet, or something.

-When we walked into Bio after Lunch, she was sitting up front and Paul nudged me, indelicately, like - that’s her.
+When I walked into Bio after Lunch, she was sitting up front, all the way to the side.
+And Paul nudged me, indelicately, like - that’s her.
 But I knew.
 Because you know, somehow, who people are, by 7th grade.

 Just as quiet.